twentyOne2x/attnmarkets-docs/pages/roadmap.md

 - CreatorVault / revenue account live on devnet.
 - Integration with Squads for 2-of-2 or similar governance.
 - Exponent-style PT/YT infrastructure wired to represent revenue positions.
-- AttnUSD vault skeleton with manual risk controls.
+- attnUSD vault skeleton with manual risk controls.

 ---